kadaso/kadaso/README.md

 - 🌱 I’m currently learning new, trending skills and technologies (ML, AI, Data Science, etc.) 🌟
 - 👯 I’m looking to collaborate with dedicated, like-minded people
 - 🥅 2022 Goals: Contribute more to Open Source projects as well as to develop more products and/or services for the society
-- ⚡ Fun fact: The "g" in "relaxing" stands for games

 <h3 align="left">Connect with me:</h3>
 <p align="left">